francescovogelezang/DGA/chapter2.md

 (a) providing technical support by making available a secure processing environment for providing access for the re-use of data;

-(b) providing guidance and technical support on how to best structure and store data to make data easily accessible, in particular through application programming interfaces, as well as interoperable, transferable and searchable, taking into account best practices for data processing;
+(aa) providing guidance and technical support on how to best structure and store data to make data easily accessible, in particular through application programming interfaces, as well as interoperable, transferable and searchable, taking into account best practices for data processing;

-(c)  providing technical support ensuring data processing in a manner that preserves privacy of the information contained in the data for which re-use is allowed, including techniques for pseudonymisation, anonymisation, generalisation, suppression and randomisation of personal data or other state-of-the-art privacy preserving methods, and the deletion of commercially confidential information, including trade secrets or content protected by Intellectual Property Rights;;
+(b)  providing technical support ensuring data processing in a manner that preserves privacy of the information contained in the data for which re-use is allowed, including techniques for pseudonymisation, anonymisation, generalisation, suppression and randomisation of personal data or other state-of-the-art privacy preserving methods, and the deletion of commercially confidential information, including trade secrets or content protected by Intellectual Property Rights;;

-(d)  assisting the public sector bodies, where relevant, in obtaining consent or permission by re-users for re-use for altruistic and other purposes in line with specific decisions of data holders, including on the jurisdiction or jurisdictions in which the data processing is intended to take place and assisting the public sector bodies in establishing technical mechanisms that allow transmitting requests for consent from re-users, where that is practically feasible;
+(c)  assisting the public sector bodies, where relevant, in obtaining consent or permission by re-users for re-use for altruistic and other purposes in line with specific decisions of data holders, including on the jurisdiction or jurisdictions in which the data processing is intended to take place and assisting the public sector bodies in establishing technical mechanisms that allow transmitting requests for consent from re-users, where that is practically feasible;

-(e)  providing public sector bodies with assistance on the adequacy of undertakings made by a re-user, pursuant to Article 5 (10).
+(d)  providing public sector bodies with assistance on the adequacy of undertakings made by a re-user, pursuant to Article 5 (10).

 (3) The competent bodies may also be entrusted, pursuant Union or national law which provides for such access to be given, to grant access for the re-use of the categories of data referred to in Article 3 (1).
 While performing their function to grant or refuse access for re-use, Articles 4, 5 and 6 shall apply in regard to such competent bodies.

-(4) Requests for the re-use of the categories of data referred to in Article 3(1) shall be granted or refused by the competent public sector bodies or the competent bodies referred to in paragraph 1 of this Article within a reasonable time and in any case within two months of the date of the request.
+(3a) Requests for the re-use of the categories of data referred to in Article 3(1) shall be granted or refused by the competent public sector bodies or the competent bodies referred to in paragraph 1 of this Article within a reasonable time and in any case within two months of the date of the request.
 In order to contribute to a consistent application of this Regulation the competent public sector bodies shall cooperate with each other, and where relevant with the Commission, when refusing requests for re-use of the categories of data referred to in Article 3 (1).

-(5) Any natural or legal person affected by a decision of a public sector body or of a competent body, as the case may be, shall have the right to an effective judicial remedy against such decision before the courts of the Member State where the relevant body is located.
+(3b) Any natural or legal person affected by a decision of a public sector body or of a competent body, as the case may be, shall have the right to an effective judicial remedy against such decision before the courts of the Member State where the relevant body is located.

-(6) The competent body or bodies shall have adequate legal, financial and technical capacities and expertise and shall be sufficiently staffed with skilled personnel to be able to comply with relevant Union or national law concerning the access regimes for the categories of data referred to in Article 3 (1).
+(4) The competent body or bodies shall have adequate legal, financial and technical capacities and expertise and shall be sufficiently staffed with skilled personnel to be able to comply with relevant Union or national law concerning the access regimes for the categories of data referred to in Article 3 (1).

-(7) The Member States shall make public and communicate to the Commission the identity of the competent bodies designated pursuant to paragraph 1 by [date of application of this Regulation].
+(5) The Member States shall make public and communicate to the Commission the identity of the competent bodies designated pursuant to paragraph 1 by [date of application of this Regulation].
 They shall also make public and communicate to the Commission any subsequent modification of the identity of those bodies.

 ### Article 8 Single information point